U.S. Representative, Oregon

 See where Rep. Bonamici stands — alongside Democratic and Republican positions.

-May 21, 2026: Referred to the House Committee on Education and Workforce.
+Jul 23, 2026: Referred to the Subcommittee on Border Security and Enforcement.

-May 20, 2026: Referred to the Committee on Energy and Commerce, and in addition to the Committee on Financial Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+Jul 21, 2026: Referred to the Committee on Education and Workforce, and in addition to the Committees on Financial Services, the Judiciary, and Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.

 HR 8256